adda-team/adda/examples/papers/2025_surface/README.md

 The included Python3 scripts reproduce Figure 8 and parts of Figure 11 of the paper:
-Virkki, A. and Yurkin, M. (2025), Microwave scattering by rough polyhedral particles on a surface, [JQSRT, In revision](https://arxiv.org/abs/arXiv:2501.10019).
+Virkki, A. and Yurkin, M. A. (2025), Microwave scattering by rough polyhedral particles on a surface, [JQSRT, In revision](https://arxiv.org/abs/arXiv:2501.10019).
-The computations were originally conducted using ADDA v.1.4.0.
+The computations were originally conducted using ADDA v.1.4.0, but also tested with v.1.5.0-alpha3.

 To run ADDA, you can use the Python script `makerunfiles_surf.py` to generate a run file.
 By default, it generates the file `run_sphere` for 10 commands: 8 for a surface case (4 incidence angles for 2 size parameters) and 2 for spheres of corresponding sizes in free space.
-The file has to be in the same location as ADDA and has to have the permission to run.
+The file can be executed immediately if ADDA binaries are available in one of the standard locations.

 Folders produced by the script `makerunfiles_surf.py`:
 * `SurfSphere/` - For raw ADDA output for spheres on (and in touch with) a surface